 Admission to the Curricular and Instructional Studies Ph.D. program is limited to a select number of students each year.
+Admission deadlines are March 1. for fall admission and October 1 for spring admission.
 More candidates apply for admission than the Department has the resources and capacity to admit.
 Therefore, applying for admission to the doctoral program is no guarantee of admission, and applicants to the program must recognize the possibility of denial.

 Criteria for admission to the Curricular and Instructional Studies Ph.D. program are as follows:

 - Graduate and undergraduate degrees from accredited universities and in programs considered to offer adequate preparation for the Ph.D. in Curricular and Instructional Studies (Ph.D., Elementary Education; Ph.D., Secondary Education). - 2.
-Acceptable grade point averages in a completed graduate degree (at least a 3.50 GPA on a scale of 4.0). - Demonstration of doctoral level writing ability as evidenced by a Miller Analogies Test score of 399 or higher, (or a 550 on the verbal portion of the GRE), and a prescribed and evaluated writing sample. - Controlled departmental writing sample assignment.
+Acceptable grade point averages in a completed graduate degree (at least a 3.5 GPA on a scale of 4.0). - 3.
+Completion of application to Graduate School that includes: - Letter of Intent/Statement of Purpose.
+The Letter of Intent/Statement of Purpose should indicate career goals and research interest and must be compatible with departmental resources and goals. - b.
+Agreement to Advise form.
+Candidates are responsible for obtaining faculty sponsors to complete Agreement to Advise form. - c.
+Current vita - d.
+Three letters of academic reference - e.
+Official transcripts - 4.
+Demonstration of doctoral level writing ability as evidenced by a Miller Analogies Test score of 399 or higher or a 550 on the verbal portion of the GRE.
+Scores more than five years old will not be accepted for evaluation of the doctoral application. - Controlled departmental writing sample assignment.
 This requirement will be administered after the March 1 and October 1 admission deadlines.
-Consult the Department of Curricular and Instructional Studies Office for specific test date. - 5.
-Completion of application to Graduate School that includes: - a.
-Current vita - b.
-Three letters of academic reference - c.
-Official transcripts - d.
-Agreement to Advise form e.
-Letter of Intent/Statement of Purpose
+Consult the Department of Curricular and Instructional Studies Office for specific writing sample date(s). - 6.
+After March 31 (for Fall admission) or October 31 (for Spring admission) all candidates will be asked to schedule a twenty minute interview with the Doctoral Committee of the Department of Curricular and Instructional Studies.
+Candidates may also be judged on depth and breadth of knowledge, poise, thinking ability, ability to communicate verbally, relevant educational work experience, uniqueness, potential success in desired field, and motivation and commitment to a position of educational leadership.
+The opportunity to interview is no guarantee of admission.